Elbrys/bvc_docker/README.md

 * To see your running container type: ```docker ps```
 * To stop a container that is running in the background type: ```docker kill <container_name>```
 * See docker documentation for all the info https://docs.docker.com/userguide/

+Notes:
+* This installs the Brocade SDN Controller every time you do docker run ...
+The logical thing would be to install the controller during the docker build and then just start it during the docker run i.e. use /opt/bvc/bin/start.
+However, I found that this was unreliable in starting the controller.
+Feel free to play around with the Dockerfile to see if this works for you.